Sable-20/bash-scripts/README.md

-# bash-scripts
+# a collection of scripts I use / created

-a collection of random useful scripts
+## this will be updated as I make them